timnavigate/sqlplus-batch-runner/README.md

-# sqlplus-batch-runner
+# SQLPlus Batch Runner
-oracles sql*plus utility runner via win-batch-file
+based on win-batch-file(.bat) runner of a sql-scripts(.sql) that uses sql*plus oracle's utility followed by a record of all actions(.log).